 •ToArray: converts the collection to an array.

-•OfType: converts a non-generic IEnumerable collection to one of IEnumerable.
-Only elements of type T are included.
+•OfType: converts a non-generic IEnumerable collection to one of IEnumerable

 Language Extensions